The effect of Coulomb interactions on relic neutrino detection via beta decaying impurities in (semi)metals: Introduction

 The equations above lead to two disconnected regions of the $\beta$-spectrum separated by $2m_{\nu_{e}}c^{2}$, exactly twice the mass of the electron neutrino, see Fig. \ref{fig: beta decay spectra} \cite{FundamentalProblemsRelicNeutrinoDetection}.
 Reaction \ref{First reaction} can take place spontaneously, whereas we need a neutrino source to realize stimulated emission, channel \ref{Second reaction}.
 In Weinberg's proposal, this would be the cosmic neutrino background ($C \nu B$).
 Unlike the cosmic microwave background ($CMB$), which separated from matter $\sim380 000$ years after the Big Bang, the $C \nu B$ decoupled much earlier: it was produced within the first second after the Big Bang.
 On this account, the $C \nu B$ can help us better understand the recombination age, and can therefore be studied for various purposes \cite{Nicola}.

 The upper bound of the electron neutrino mass limits the possibilities for experimental implementations of Weinberg's idea quite substantially, since the lower the electron neutrino mass, the higher the required energy resolution \cite{KATRIN,ExtendingLCDM}.
-Although the estimated resolution is within reach of current technologies \cite{PTOLEMY}, several detectable events per year are required for practical purposes.
-This requirement, combined with the weak coupling between matter and neutrinos, rules out designs with gaseous Tritium as a $\beta$-emitter \cite{FundamentalProblemsRelicNeutrinoDetection,Nussinov}.

-For this reason, we narrow our search to solid-state designs such as the one proposed by the PTOLEMY collaboration \cite{PTOLEMY}.
-A bundle of graphene layers is prepared such that a $\beta$-decaying isotope can be deposited on top.
-Due to the zero-point motion of the decayer, we need it not to be Tritium, but a heavier isotope, e.g., $^{171}Tm$ or $^{63}Ni$ \cite{FundamentalProblemsRelicNeutrinoDetection,FundamentalProblemsRelicNeutrinoDetection2,TmSm}.
-In terms of mitigating the effect of the zero-point motion, the most viable candidate would be Thulium.
+The neutrino mass could potentially be determined using only the spontaneous $\beta$-decay channel.
+This removes the difficult objective of measuring relic neutrinos and has proven to be successful when the KATRIN collaboration found an upper limit of $0.85$ $eV$ in 2022\cite{KATRIN} and of $0.45$ $eV$ in 2025\cite{KATRIN2} using ultra-cold molecular tritium gas.
+Nevertheless, we will still consider the $C \nu B$ channel in this work, as its future measurement could improve the precision of the neutrino mass determination.
+The reason lies in the limited event rate near the endpoint of the spontaneous beta spectrum, which is the region most sensitive to the neutrino mass.
+A detection of the $C \nu B$ would provide an independent and complementary probe.

+A particularly relevant realization of Weinberg's idea is provided by tritium atoms adsorbed on graphene, which constitutes the target material proposed in the PTOLEMY experiment.\cite{PTOLEMY} In this configuration the $\beta$-decay occurs for tritium bound to a two-dimensional host lattice rather than in molecular form.
+The electronic environment of the decay therefore differs qualitatively from the molecular tritium case traditionally considered in neutrino-mass experiments.
+The graphene substrate meets several key requirements: atomic form tritium, spatial precision, target volume minimization, environmental safety, and minimal energy loss \cite{PTOLEMY2}.
+Besides, the graphene sheet is a conductor when it is not fully hydrogenated, which is essential to prevent broadening of the $\beta$-spectrum due to an inhomogeneous charge distribution.

+The PTOLEMY concept relies on tritium adsorbed on graphene, since it has a large neutrino capture cross-section and the emitted electron has a low decay energy.
+Yet, there are several solid-state effects that could impair the visibility of the relic neutrino spectrum due to the quantum induced broadening of the $\beta$-spectrum \cite{FundamentalProblemsRelicNeutrinoDetection,FundamentalProblemsRelicNeutrinoDetection2,PTOLEMY3,Nussinov,TanCheianov,GrapheneTritiumInteractionDFT}.
+One of which is the zero-point motion of the $\beta$-decayer, which rules out light isotopes such as tritium.
+Some suggested alternatives are $^{63}Ni$, $^{151}Sm$, $^{171}Tm$, and $^{241}Pu$\cite{Plutonium_beta_decayer,FundamentalProblemsRelicNeutrinoDetection,FundamentalProblemsRelicNeutrinoDetection2}, although it should be noted that these options are not all selected based on practicability.
+One would need, for instance, a target mass of 350 kg $^{171}Tm$ for an equal neutrino capture cross section to that of 100 g of tritium\cite{EmpiricalResultsFeasibility} (and see \cite{NeutrinoCaptureCrossSectionCalculation} for the first calculation of said neutrino capture cross sections), while the high purity production remains a difficult problem.